soehnke1/gluon-ssid-changer/README.md

 It is quite basic, it just checks the Quality of the Connection and decides if a change of the SSID is necessary.

-Create a file "modules" with the following content in your <a href="https://github.com/ffac/site/tree/offline-ssid"> site directory:</a>

 GLUON_SITE_FEEDS="ssidchanger"<br>
 PACKAGES_SSIDCHANGER_REPO=https://github.com/soehnke1/gluon-ssid-changer/<br>